Supraventricular Tachycardia in Children: Care Instructions

 How can you care for your child at home?

-• Call your doctor if you think your child is having a problem with his or her medicine.
+• If your child takes medicine, call your doctor if you think your child is having a problem with a medicine.
 You will get more details on the specific medicines your doctor prescribes.

 • If the doctor showed you and your child how to do vagal maneuvers, your child can try them during an episode.
 These maneuvers include bearing down or putting an ice-cold, wet towel on your child's face.